Managing employee turnover is part of running any business, but excessive turnover or “churn” is incredibly harmful to companies.

 Aside from the steep cost of turnover (on average 1.5 - 2x the annual salary of the departed employee), a company with turnover problems can experience constant disruptions to productivity, low morale and a “culture of turnover,” where nobody expects to or wants to be working at the company for very long.

-Unfortunately, an organization experiencing the effects of high employee turnover can remain this way for extended periods, as constant turnover is generally disruptive and demoralizing to the lives of employees, causing more people to put in their notice.
+Unfortunately, an organization experiencing the effects of high employee turnover can remain this way for extended periods of time, as constant turnover is generally disruptive and demoralizing to the lives of employees, causing more people to put in their notice.